ajthor/socks/docs/contributing.rst

 1. Number one is to submit pull requests.
 We :octicon:`heart;1em;sd-text-danger` pull requests.
-2. We'd love to hear how you are using SOCKS, or how you plan to use it in your own research or projects.
-Submit feedback using the GitHub `issues
+2. Submit feedback using the GitHub `issues
-   <https://github.com/ajthor/socks/issues>`_ page, and tag your suggestions or
+   <https://github.com/ajthor/socks/issues>`_ page, and tag your suggestions or feedback
-   feedback so that we know whether you're asking a question, posting about a bug, or would like to propose the next big idea.
+   so that we know whether you're asking a question, posting about a bug, or would like to propose the next big idea.
 3. Discussion.
-We'd love to discuss more!
+We'd love to hear how you are using SOCKS, or how you plan to use it in your own research or projects.
 Check out the `discussions
    <https://github.com/ajthor/socks/discussions>`_ page to get in touch.
 4. Documentation.
 We have made an effort to fully document SOCKS, but know there is always room for improvement.
 If you notice the documentation is lacking, or even if